Doctors at the Central Hospital for Tropical Diseases examine patients - Photo: BVCC

 However, not everyone gets the disease, the main cause is a weakened immune system, such as in people with HIV/AIDS, cirrhosis, diabetes or taking immunosuppressants.

-Doctors warn that fungal meningitis can be easily confused with flu, viral fever or tuberculous meningitis.
+Doctors warn that fungal meningitis can be easily confused with the flu, viral fever or tuberculous meningitis.
 Therefore, anyone with symptoms such as prolonged fever, persistent headache, impaired consciousness, especially if they have underlying diseases, should see a specialist soon.

 "The case of patient V.D.P. is a reminder to proactively monitor health, especially in people with risk factors.